What exactly is Baptism?

 For centuries the vast majority of the Church has believed that Baptism is the best possible start for a child’s life.
 At Holy Trinity Langdale we share that conviction and are delighted when parents who understand the the commitment, as described above, bring their child to be Baptised.

-If you wish to apply for a Baptism please complete this form and return it to the vicar; there is no cost for the service.
+If you wish to apply for a Baptism please complete this form and return it to the vicar.
+There is no cost for the service, though if you require a certificate the fee is £18 (2023).